IDT-ITI/XAI-Deepfakes/README.md

 | Input | (B, 3, 224, 224) |
 | Output | (B, 5) |

-### ff_attribution
-Trained for multiclass classification on the FaceForensics++.
-Outputs a probability for each of the 5 classes, (0, 1, 2, 3, 4) corresponding to (real, neural textures, face2face, deepfakes, faceswap).
-The dataset includes both faceswap (deepfakes, faceswap) and face reenactment (neural textures, face2face) data.

 #### Performance (FF++ test set)
 | Metric | Value |
 | --- | --- |